Andaman and Nicobar Islands: Middle Ages

 The Nicobar islands existed on a major trade route connecting India to the South East Asia and had much contact with the outside world for centuries.
 But there are very few accounts of information as there was no written language with the indigenous people to document their history.
-The islands appeared in the accounts of travellers like Faxian in the 6th century and I-T'sing in the 7th century.
+The islands appeared in the accounts of travellers like Faxian in the 6th century and Yijing in the 7th century.

-In the 11th century, Rajendra Chola I of the Chola dynasty of Tamilakam invaded parts of South East Asia using the Nicobar islands as an intermediate naval base.
+In the 11th century, Rajendra Chola I of the Chola dynasty invaded parts of South East Asia using the Nicobar islands as an intermediate naval base.
 It was part of an established Chola trade route connecting India and South East Asia, a practice that continued during the subsequent reigns of Rajendra II and Kulothunga I. Chola inscriptions from Thanjavur, dated to 1050, describe the islands as Ma-Nakkavaram meaning "great open/naked land" in Tamil.
 The islands were later noted by Marco Polo in the 13th century and Friar Oderic in the early 14th century.